mjkeene/resume-keyword-checker/README.md

 * Increases chances of passing ATS screenings.
 * Simplifies the resume tailoring process for specific roles.
 * Empowers users with data-driven insights into their resumes.
+* Easy to find 10-20 relevant connections to reach out to.
 * Free; jobscan is not.